adityakhr/Eductory_Automated-student-registration-system/README.md

 # better-death-6723
 Hello,<br>
-Welcome to the Automatic Students Registration System, I named it as "Eductory".
+Welcome to the Automated Students Registration System, I named it as "Eductory".
 You can find logo below of my Application.<br>

 <img src=logo/Eductory.png style="width:60%" >